 There’s no shortage of electronic temperature controllers/indicators on the market these days.
 I have reviewed some on this site, and have used many more that I haven’t yet reviewed.

-Today, after several months of testing, I am reviewing what I believe is, hands down, the best product in the temperature monitoring space on the market, the FireBoard.
-I haven’t been this excited about a product at this price point since starting my site.
+Today, after several months of testing, I am reviewing what I believe to be one of the best product in the temperature monitoring space on the market, the FireBoard.

 - FireBoard Cloud